-You can read individual biographies of Cokie and Susie below.
+You can read individual biographies of all our coaches.
 Feel free to use the “Contact our Coach” form in the right side bar to contact either Cokie or Susie.
-Meanwhile, here are some photos of Cokie and Susie.

 Coach Susie Powell